Licia Maglietta: Work with Silvio Soldini

 Maglietta starred in three films for Italian writer/director Silvio Soldini.
 She won multiple awards for their second collaboration, Bread and Tulips.
-Maglietta and Soldini first worked together on the drama Le acrobate (1997).
+Maglietta and Soldini first worked together on the drama The Acrobats (1997).
 Maglietta co-stars as a divorced woman who befriends a woman from elsewhere in Italy.
-Le Acrobate was invited to the 1997 Cannes Film Festival, in the Directors' Fortnight section.
+The Acrobats was invited to the 1997 Cannes Film Festival, in the Directors' Fortnight section.

-Maglietta's breakout role was in the 2000 romance Bread and Tulips (Italian title Pane e Tulipani).
+Maglietta's breakout role was in the 2000 romance Bread and Tulips.
 She played accident-prone housewife Rosalba Barletta, who is left behind on a bus tour and finds herself in Venice, where she gets a job and finds accommodation with a mysterious but helpful maître d' (played by Bruno Ganz).
 The film won more than 30 awards, and Maglietta took away at least five of them, including a David di Donatello, a Nastro d'Argento, and a Ciak d'oro.

-Maglietta's final collaboration with Silvio Soldini was the 2004 romantic comedy Agata and the Storm (aka Agatha and the Storm and Agata e la tempesta).
+Maglietta's final collaboration with Silvio Soldini was the 2004 romantic comedy Agata and the Storm.
 She again co-starred; this time she played a woman running a bookshop in the Italian port city of Genoa, who romances a younger man.